fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 ### Convert tabular data into JSON format

 Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in JSON or XML format.
-For Vue, we recommend JSON format.
+For ASP.NET, we recommend JSON format.
 The converted format will look as shown below:

 ```javascript
 {